 Manchester is part of the "Balance of State Continuum of Care".
-However, the Town and its homeless service providers made a commitment to establishing a "sub-CoC" representing those who serve the Manchester homeless community.
-This local network provides the opportunity for Town staff, the public schools, local service agencies, and housing providers to meet on a monthly basis and discuss issues of relevance.
-Members of this group include the Town's Community Development Program Manager and Senior Adult and Family Services (SAFS) Supervisor, staff from the Manchester Housing Authority, representatives from a local private healthcare provider, staff from the local food pantry/soup kitchen, and representatives from housing agencies targeting persons with mental health diagnosis, chronically homeless persons, Veterans and formerly homeless.
+Many years ago, however, the Town and its homeless service providers made a commitment to establish a "sub-CoC" representing those who serve Manchester's homeless community.
+This local network provides the opportunity for Town staff, the public schools, local service agencies, and housing providers to meet each month to discuss issues of relevance.
+Members of this group include the Town's Community Development Program Manager and Senior Adult and Family Services (SAFS) Supervisor, staff from the Manchester Housing Authority, the local food pantry/soup kitchen, and representatives from housing agencies targeting persons with mental health diagnosis, chronically homeless persons, Veterans and formerly homeless.

 Continuation of this localized CoC enables coordination of service delivery to homeless and at-risk households.
-Members share information about the availability of housing vouchers, shelter beds, and events such as job fairs and renter rebate events that benefit these populations.
+Members share information about the availability of housing vouchers, shelter beds, and events such as job fairs, vaccination clinics and renter rebate events that benefit these populations.
+Shelter staff from a neighboring town are members and help provide a more regional approach to addressing homelessness.
 Participating Manchester Public Schools (MPS) staff work with at-risk youth and assist families with children impacted by homelessness.
 Other CoC members coordinate with MPS to connect these families with affordable housing, housing vouchers, mental health services and stabilization services.